w3c/wot-binding-templates/registry-requirements.md

       - Luca: Prefix versioning would require calling a new binding driver inside the implementation.
 Not using the prefix versioning implies JSON-LD processing, which not all implementations use.
     - We should provide an example and also look at RFC 6838
 - Deletion and deprecation (see https://github.com/w3c/wot/tree/main/registry-analysis#deletion-and-deprecation-of-registry-entries)
   - No entry is ever deleted.
-Deprecated entries are moved to another table or to the bottom of the table and marked clearly deprecated and colored differently.
+Deprecated entries are moved to another table, or are clearly marked deprecated, colored differently, and moved to the bottom of the table.
 - Status values: Initial (alternatives: provisional, draft) -> Current (alternatives: Stable) -> Deprecated
 - What are the requirements to transition from one to the other value?
 See the next section as well.
   - Merged initial entries trigger a "Call for Implementation"